Have you ever gone to a 4th of July party or BBQ?

 - 2 4-oz. grilled chicken, chilled and chopped

 - 1 tsp. lemon juice

 - black pepper to taste

-Preparation: Combine all ingredients except lettuce in a bowl and mix well.
+Combine all ingredients except lettuce in a bowl and mix well.
 Chill before serving.
-To add variety, spoon on top of lettuce, spread onto sprouted whole grain toast… or you can eat it alone.
+Serve on a bed of lettuce or enjoy it alone.

 Hummus Strawberry Caps

 How amazing do these hummus stuffed strawberries look?
 They’re so pretty and take minutes to make.
 Simply, core a strawberry and fill it with a teaspoon of hummus.
-Finish your caps off with a single blueberry and you’re done.
+Top off your caps with a single blueberry and you’re done.

-This recipe is easy and fun.
-Use a star-shaped cookie cutter and press into watermelon slices to make cute little stars.
-Add your stars, blueberries, strawberries, and/or raspberries to water and you’ll have a refreshing patriotic drink.
+This patriotic drink recipe is easy and fun.
+Use a star-shaped cookie cutter and press into fresh apple, pear or watermelon slices to make little stars.
+Fill a glass with water and ice, then add your stars, blueberries and watermelon cubes to water for a refreshing, delicious drink.